7RU7H/Standard-Model-Of-The-Universe/README.md

 [[Pre-1-7-2025-Operations/Operation-KarlachBackShadowheartTrack/Inner-Neutron/2503.24263v1.pdf]]
 https://www.sciencealert.com/giant-structure-in-deep-space-challenges-our-understanding-of-the-universe

-Superconductivity at the microscope level exists [Wikipedia BCS_theory](https://en.wikipedia.org/wiki/BCS_theory#Details)
+Superconductivity at the microscope level exists according to BCS Theory [Wikipedia BCS_theory](https://en.wikipedia.org/wiki/BCS_theory#Details)
 - BCS theory starts from the assumption that there is some attraction between electrons, which can overcome the [Coulomb repulsion](https://en.wikipedia.org/wiki/Coulomb_repulsion "Coulomb repulsion")
 	- **Evidence of a [band gap](https://en.wikipedia.org/wiki/Band_gap "Band gap") at the Fermi level**
 	- **Isotope effect on the critical temperature, suggesting lattice interactions**